lrivallain/vuptime/_cards/run-script-as-a-service.md

 # Starting the custom service

-The custom service can be now launched with the following command:
+The custom service can be now launched with the following command :

 ```bash
 $ service my-custom-service start